UVic Learn Anywhere

 Valerie Kuehne Undergraduate Research Awards (VKURA)

 This internship is named in honour of Dr. Valerie Kuehne, previous VP Academic and Provost (2014-2022), to recognize her leadership and commitment to the value of undergraduate research experiences.
-This award provides an opportunity for first year students to gain research-enriched and applied experiences in their discipline or field of study.
-Students gain first-hand experience in planning and undertaking research or creative works.
+This award provides an opportunity for first and second year students to gain research-enriched and applied experiences in their discipline or field of study.

-- Be in good standing and enrolled in usually at least four courses in each of the first and second terms of the prior Winter Session (September – April) at UVic.
-Students registered with the Centre for Accessible Learning (CAL) with an accommodation that includes a reduced load are also eligible to apply.
+- In good standing and enrolled in at least 8 courses (4 per term) in each of the first and second terms of (September – April) at UVic

-- Be returning to study at UVic for the term following the internship.
+- Registered at UVic for the term following the internship

 - Students from under-represented groups will comprise twenty percent of internships (determined within Faculty).